 How to apply?

-With the provisional approval of his or her departmental or divisional leadership, a potential applicant should notify the BIRWCH Program Manager, Adrienne Babcock at email@example.com to let her know your intent to submit.
-After receipt of your intent, she will arrange inclusion in an information session with Dr. Amy Major, PhD (Program Director); Dr. Digna Velez Edwards (Assoc.
-Program Director); and/or Dr. Katherine Hartmann (PI).
+With the provisional approval of his or her departmental or divisional leadership, a potential applicant should notify the BIRWCH Program Manager, Adrienne Babcock at firstname.lastname@example.org to let her know your intent to submit.
+After receipt of your intent, she will arrange inclusion in an information session with Dr. Amy Major, PhD (Co-PI); Dr. Digna Velez Edwards (Co-PI); and/or Dr. Katherine Hartmann (Co-PI).
 Please contact Adrienne with all preliminary questions or concerns in considering eligibility of a potential applicant or for more details.

-Please providei the following in your application packet:
+Please provide the following in your application packet:

 - A cover letter in which the applicant concisely describes his/her specific research interests.
 The letter should note past research experience; prior exposure (if any) to cross-disciplinary curricula (biostatistics, informatics, epidemiology, economics, translational research training, clinical evaluative sciences, etc.); long-term career goals; and how the BIRCWH will help advance those goals.

 - An updated Curriculum Vitae and NIH biosketch for the applicant.